AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/dlvl13MonstersMissing.png)
 _Figure 13 - No monsters near the stairs down on level 13 due to the Warlord of Blood quest being marked unavailable_

 The dungeon seed for dlvl 16 also has an impact on dlvl 4, 8, and 12 due to the game using it to determine where to place a tome on those levels (part of the lore leading up to the fight with Diablo).
-By setting up the dungeon generation code to use the seed identified for dlvl 16 with the seed identified for dlvl 12 and running through the initial creation of dlvl 12 again the position of objects changes from what’s visible in the video.
+By setting up the dungeon generation code to use the seed identified for dlvl 16 with the seed identified for dlvl 12 and running through the initial creation of dlvl 12 again the position of objects changes from what's visible in the video.
 This is another indicator that the video uses splices from different playthroughs.

 ## Inaccessible Dungeon Level

 A dungeon level that can only exist with an invalid date is used.
 When dlvl 9 was identified, it showed inconsistencies in the video compared to what should have appeared in the game.
 During the run, two Lava Lords are standing just to the right of the level entrance, but normally they would not have this starting position.
-Upon killing the first Lava Lord, it drops Naj’s Puzzler, an item that gives the player the ability to teleport and makes the rest of the run significantly easier.
+Upon killing the first Lava Lord, it drops Naj's Puzzler, an item that gives the player the ability to teleport and makes the rest of the run significantly easier.
 However, this item would not have been dropped in this situation.

 At 1:27, dlvl 9 appears: